 COVID Safe return to the office

-Before workers come back to the office, it is important that businesses have a plan to keep the workplace safe and healthy and to minimise the risk of COVID-19 infection.
-Having a COVID-19 Safety Plan in place and registering as a COVID Safe business will help address this.
+It is important that businesses have a plan to keep the workplace safe and healthy, and to minimise the risk of COVID-19 infection.
+Having a COVID-19 Safety Plan in place will help address this.

 Work Health and Safety Duties

 To ensure the health and safety of your workers, you should:

 - keep up-to-date with any changes such as localised outbreaks and follow advice and restrictions for your industry/workplace.

 - You must consult with your workers to understand concerns they may have about returning to the workplace and work together to ensure your workplace is COVID safe.